AGH-Drone-Engineering/jemdzem/README.md

 # Jem Dżem

-Simple OCR and object detection service powered by Google Gemini.
+Image analysis service powered by Google Gemini.
 The project exposes a small FastAPI backend with three endpoints:

 * `/ocr` &ndash; extract text from an uploaded image